jiujiucheng/alpine-ltmp/README.md

 # alpine-ltmp
-> A pure ltmp environment running in docker base on alpine 3.7,the total size is about 500MB.
+> A pure ltmp environment running in docker base on alpine 3.7,the total size is about 500MB,the compressed Size is 172M.

 ```
 versions: